Tanaka perfect into 6th, Yanks top Rays 6-1 to regain lead

-NEW YORK (AP) -- Now this was the dominant Masahiro Tanaka that the New York Yankees wanted to see.
+NEW YORK (AP) — Now this was the dominant Masahiro Tanaka the New York Yankees wanted to see.

-Looking every bit like an ace, Tanaka took a perfect game into the sixth inning and struck out a career-high 14 as the Yankees beat the Tampa Bay Rays 6-1 Friday night for their fifth straight win.
+Looking every bit like an ace, the Japanese pitcher took a perfect game into the sixth inning and struck out a career-high 14 as the Yankees beat the Tampa Bay Rays 6-1 in Major League Baseball on Friday night for their fifth straight win.

 Boosted by three home runs, Tanaka and the Yankees had even more to show for their effort — they moved back into first place in the AL East for the first time in a month, edging ahead of the Boston Red Sox.